aechchiki/SIB_LongReadsWorkshop_Bern16/practicals.md

 zcat RSII_reads.fastq.gz | head -12000 | gzip -9 > RSII_reads_subset.fastq
 ```

-The assembly step is now analogous to the assembly of MinION data
+The assembly step is now analogous to the assembly of MinION data.

 ![To do](img/wrench-and-hammer.png) Modify the command performing `Canu` assembly for PacBio data.
 Change the type of input reads to `-pacbio-raw`, the name of the input file and the name of output folder, and launch the assembly.